litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 You can select one of the chart and can examine the experiment details.
 The experiment page consists of all the important details like the description of the experiment, a tutorial video, the maintainer of the experiment etc.
-You can also find experiment yaml link, RBAC link and the Chaos Engine yaml link of the experiment.
+You can also find experiment yaml link, RBAC link and the ChaosEngine yaml link of the experiment.
 These yaml links are required for the creation of Custom Chaos Workflows.

 <img src={require('../assets/concepts/chaoshub/chaoshub-exp-details.png').default} width="800" />